direct-code-execution/ns-3-dce-quagga/doc/source/getting-started.rst

 Current Status
 **************

-Quagga support in DCE is unmaintained as of March 2020, but still is believed to work.
+Quagga support in DCE is unmaintained as of June 2023, but still is believed to work.
 It was last actively worked on in 2012.
 It is not clear whether the `upstream quagga project <https://quagga.net/>`_ is still completely compatible.
+Some people have started to use Free Range Routing (FRR) in place of quagga, but we do not have documentation for that.

 Quagga support on DCE does not fully support all the environment that DCE has.
 The following shows the limited availability of each